Cole, Yankees withstand rain to beat Red Sox 3-1

+NEW YORK (AP) — After a long night and a shortened game that was interrupted several times, the New York Yankees finally have a win over Boston this season.

-NEW YORK (AP) — Gerrit Cole struck out 11 and the New York Yankees beat the Boston Red Sox 3-1 in a game called after six innings because of heavy rain Saturday night.
+Gerrit Cole struck out 11 and the Yankees beat the Red Sox 3-1 in a contest called after six innings because of heavy rain Saturday.

-Gary Sánchez and Gleyber Torres hit back-to-back homers in the sixth off Hirokazu Sawamura (4-1) as the Yankees beat the rival Red Sox for the first time in eight meetings this year and for the first time in nine tries since Sept.
+Gary Sánchez and Gleyber Torres hit back-to-back homers in the sixth off Hirokazu Sawamura (4-1) as the Yankees topped their longtime rivals for the first time in eight meetings this year.
+It was their first victory over Boston in nine tries since Sept.
 19.

+“I thought it was a big win,” Cole said.
+“I thought out of the seven losses to this point, there were a few games that we were in, maybe even could have finished off with a W.”

 Cole (10-4) followed up last Saturday’s 129-pitch shutout in Houston by allowing one run and five hits in a six-inning complete game.
-It was his seventh double-digit strikeout game this season.
+His seventh double-digit strikeout game this season came nearly three weeks after he allowed three homers to the Red Sox at Fenway Park.

+“He leaned on a little bit of everything,” Boone said.
+“I thought his fastball got really, really strong as the outing went on.”

 The game began 52 minutes late due to a weather delay even though it wasn’t raining and the tarp was not placed on the field.

+“We started the game knowing that there was rain in the area,” plate umpire Jeff Nelson told a pool reporter.
+“There was not a 100% forecast either way of what was going to happen.”

-Play also was halted before the Yankees took a 3-1 lead when a fan threw a ball near Boston left fielder Alex Verdugo.
+Play also was halted before the Yankees took a 3-1 lead when a fan threw a ball at Boston left fielder Alex Verdugo and hit him in the back.

+“It felt like it was targeted towards me and it don’t sit well with me,” Verdugo said.

 Verdugo began yelling at fans and was restrained by first base coach Tom Goodwin.
-Red Sox manager Alex Cora briefly pulled his players off the field and the game resumed after a discussion with umpires near Boston’s dugout.
+Red Sox manager Alex Cora briefly pulled his players off the field, and the game resumed after a discussion with umpires near Boston’s dugout.

+“This is just a game,” Cora said.
+“It’s a game.
+It’s not life and death and it’s not this drama, and the fact that people come to the ballpark and they decided to throw a baseball (at) one of the players, I was in shock that that happened.”

+Verdugo said he threw the ball into the stands to a young Red Sox fan, but a Yankees fan intercepted it and threw it back onto the field and hit Verdugo.

-There also were four delays for replay reviews and another stoppage when plate umpire Jeff Nelson took a 96 mph fastball from Cole off his mask in the sixth.
+There also were four delays for replay reviews and another stoppage when Nelson took a 96 mph fastball from Cole off his mask in the sixth.
 Nelson was attended to by a Yankees trainer and stayed in the game after a few minutes.

 As Nelson was getting checked, the rain significantly intensified and Cole paced the mound.

-The game was delayed by rain for a second time at 10:48 p.m. moments after Cole took the mound for the seventh and called following a 54-minute delay.
+The game was delayed by rain for a second time moments after Cole took the mound for the seventh, and called following a 54-minute delay that included lightning and heavy showers.

+“It got pretty bad there at the end,” Boone said.
+“I actually ended up walking out with Gerrit and just looked at the umpires like, what are we doing?
+And actually being out there, it was not good.”

 Sánchez snapped a 1-all tie with his 16th homer, and the call was upheld via replay review after a fan in the right field seats appeared to reach over the wall.
 Torres made it 3-1 with his first homer since June 5.